lammps/lammps/doc/src/fix_balance.rst

    4 1 13 14 15 16

 The coordinates of all the vertices are listed in the NODES section, five per processor.
-Note that the four sub-domains share vertices, so there will be duplicate nodes in the list.
+Note that the four subdomains share vertices, so there will be duplicate nodes in the list.

 The "SQUARES" section lists the node IDs of the four vertices in a